iv-m/iv-m.github.io/contents/articles/heatmaps-for-all/index.md

 ## trace2heatmap.pl

-[Brendan Gregg] once created a very simpe, easy to use perl script to build heat maps from traces gathered with [various tools], most notably [perf][perf-bg], and made it available
+[Brendan Gregg] once created a very simple, easy to use perl script to build heat maps from traces gathered with [various tools], most notably [perf][perf-bg], and made it available
 [on github](https://github.com/brendangregg/HeatMap).